When I decided to stay at home with our first son, my husband and I knew money would be tight with only one income, but I was determined to try.

 I get as confused as the next guy with cell phone plans, but don’t just accept outrageous monthly bills.
 Cut back options or find a better plan.

 When we bought our house, our mortgage broker told us an incredibly useful rule of thumb.
-By making an extra payment a year on your home, you will cut your mortgage payoff time by eight years.
-In other words, you will owe the bank money for 22 years instead of 30!
+By making an extra payment a year on your home, you will cut your mortgage payoff time by four to eight years.
+It also saves tens of thousands on interest!

 I realize this doesn’t help the immediate monthly budget, but it saves a lot of money down the road.
 My aim for this year is to spread that extra yearly payment across 12 months and start getting to the principal of our mortgage instead of just the interest.
 It might not be obtainable at the beginning, but it can be a goal to keep in mind.